dry-python/returns/README.md

 And usually it is based on the idea that there's some kind of a container and assembly process.

-Functional approach is much simplier!
+Functional approach is much simpler!

 Imagine that you have a `django` based game, where you award users with points for each guessed letter in a word (unguessed letters are marked as `'.'`):